isw-kudos/huddo-docs/docs/boards/msgraph/auth/index.md

 ## Register OAuth Application

-You must configure an OAuth Application in your Office 365 Tenant in order to use Huddo Boards with O365.
+You must configure an OAuth Application in your Microsoft 365 Tenant in order to use Huddo Boards with O365.
 To access this configuration you must be logged in as a Microsoft tenant admin

 ### Open the [Azure App Portal](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade)